Successful individuals & families experiencing relationship harmony & growth through life’s joys & challenges.

 - Spirituality: We believe spirituality undergirds healthy families, self-worth, & individual purpose.

-- To launch the Family Life Center services for the local community
+- Promote Family Life Center services for the community

-- Host an engaging Family Life Conference for academics, professionals, practitioners, & community members
+- Host engaging Family Life Conferences for academics, professionals, practitioners, & community members

-- Maintain MentorWorks Healthy Transition Home services for individuals transitioning from incarceration
+- Maintain MentorWorks Healthy Transition Home services for those transitioning from incarceration

 - Provide exceptional addiction recovery treatment through Redwood Recovery